hbc/Intro-to-R-2-day/lessons/04_introR-data-manipulation.md

 There are a wide selection of base functions in R that are useful for inspecting your data and summarizing it.
 Let's use the `metadata` file that we created to test out data inspection functions.

 Take a look at the dataframe by typing out the variable name `metadata` and pressing return; the variable contains information describing the samples in our study.
-Each row holds information for a single sample, and the columns contain categorical information about the `genotype`(WT or KO),  `celltype` (typeA or typeB), and `replicate number` (1,2, or 3).
+Each row holds information for a single sample, and the columns contain categorical information about the sample `genotype`(WT or KO),  `celltype` (typeA or typeB), and `replicate number` (1,2, or 3).

 	metadata